 - Had a strong mentor.

-We’re uniquely positioned to make meaningful change in this area, as long as we’re ready to open up the dialogue both internally and externally.
-With such a variety of industries under our purview, and the potential of both supporting and modelling new behaviors, if we can harness some of the vision to which Sarah points, we can start the dominos tumbling.
+We’re uniquely positioned to make meaningful change in this area as long as we’re ready to open up the dialogue both internally and externally.
+With such a variety of industries under our purview, and the potential of both supporting and modeling new behaviors, if we can harness some of the vision to which Sarah points, we can start the dominos tumbling.